Skip to content

 Five traits define fast-approval cases:

-Clean TRC for every year claimed.
+Clean for every year claimed.
 The application includes year-specific TRCs covering the full claimed period.
 No gaps.

 Under ₹50 lakh recovery total.
 PCIT-level routing rather than PCCIT.